 Your Dog’s Spinal Health

 One of the most devastating health conditions for dogs is back problems.
-Intervertebral Disc Disease (IVDD) is the number one health issue small dogs face.
+Intervertebral Disc Disease (IVDD) is the number one health issue for small dogs.
 However, there is another condition that is often mistaken with IVDD.
 That condition is Degenerative Myelopathy (DM).

-Keep in mind, big dogs also suffer from spine injuries as well as IVDD and DM.
-So, how can you tell if your dog is suffering from IVDD or DM?
+Keep in mind, big dogs also suffer from spine injuries such as IVDD and DM.
+So, how can you tell if your dog has IVDD or DM?
 Below is a comparison of the two health conditions.

 |Category||Degenerative Myelopathy (DM)||Intervertebral Disc Disease (IVDD)|

 |DM DNA test||DM DNA test||Maybe a clear, carrier, or at risk.|